Jewish male menstruation

-Jewish male menstruation is the anti-Semitic pejorative belief that Jewish males experience menstrual periods, or periodic bleeding.
-This belief was popular among Christians across Europe throughout the late medieval and early modern period, including in Great Britain, Germany, and Spain.
-Common ways Jewish men supposedly menstruated were through nosebleeds, urination, and bleeding of hemorrhoids.
+Jewish male menstruation is the antisemitic pejorative notion that Jewish males experience menstrual periods, or periodic bleeding.
+This belief was popular among Christians across Europe throughout the late medieval and early modern periods, including in Great Britain, Germany, and Spain.
+Common ways that Jewish men supposedly menstruated were through nosebleeds, urination, and hemorrhoids.
 The ability to menstruate was not associated with having a uterus.
-The first written mention of this phenomenon was in Jacques de Vitry’s Historia Orientalis in 1219.
-These attitudes have roots in both Humorism and religious, antisemitic Christian beliefs.
+The first written mention of this purported phenomenon was in Jacques de Vitry’s Historia Orientalis in 1219.
+These attitudes have roots in both humorism and antisemitic Christian religious beliefs.

 In the late 19th and early 20th century, contemporaries such as sexologist and physician Magnus Hirschfeld, physician Havelock Ellis, and neurologist and founder of psychoanalysis Sigmund Freud have expressed belief in the phenomenon of male menstruation, less specific than Jewish male menstruation, with Freud having claimed to experience male menstruation himself.

 Influences of Humorism

 In the era of Hippocrates until around the 1850s, it was believed that health was based on equilibrium among the four ‘humours’: black bile, yellow bile, phlegm, and blood, under a system of medicine called Humorism.
 A common way to restore equilibrium if someone was ill was through bloodletting, to let an excess of blood, or ‘impure’ or ‘bad’ blood exit, thereby restoring equilibrium.
 There was also a common belief that women did this naturally, through menstruation.
 Men, meanwhile, needed to participate in bloodletting activities to remove the impure blood manually, if ill.
 If not ill, it was believed that men had a naturally higher body temperature, which rid the blood of impurities, while women were naturally cooler, and therefore had to menstruate to get rid of the impurities.
 However, it was believed that Jewish men were more like women, and had a lower body temperature, and therefore had to menstruate, typically through nosebleeds, bleeding hemorrhoids, or urination, in order to expel impure blood.